For anyone considering the Engineering Science program at University of Toronto

 If you are straight out of high school or are in your first year, I strongly recommend you to talk to your parents or friends and really figure out a plan of what you want to do.
 Higher education, in general, is a very expensive way to “figure it out”, and many (including myself) have fallen into this trap of thinking and hoping things will get better without a plan.

-EngSci actually gives the illusion that you have more time to decide since the first two years are general, and many have fallen into that trap, myself included.
+EngSci actually gives the illusion that you have more time to decide since the first two years are general for everyone, and many have fallen into that trap, myself included.
 EngSci (and university in general) is not for everyone and it is completely okay to pursue another path right for you.

 A common and completely incorrect stigma is that dropping out would be viewed as an act of cowardice, but are you living your life for others or for yourself?
 Many people who transfer out of EngSci into other engineering programs (Electrical, Computer, Mechanical, Industrial are most common) end up doing very well academically and mentally.
 I guess the reason for this is self-explanatory, they found something they are good at and also enjoy doing, so naturally they would excel.

-A common sentiment I hear is that people want to do EngSci for the “challenge” since it’s the most difficult engineering program out there.
+Another common sentiment I hear is that people want to do EngSci for the “challenge” since it’s the most difficult engineering program out there.
 I also came in with that mindset and soon had all my ideals shattered.
-Looking back, is that challenge really worth it?
+Looking back, was that challenge really worth it?
 How much sanity are you sacrificing for so little extra in return?

 If you want to study one of the EngSci specializations other than Aerospace, Biomedical, or Robotics, there are direct equivalent programs in Engineering or Arts & Science that don’t force you to take courses you don’t care about, and grant you a more traditional degree.
 Determining the equivalent program is pretty straightforward (e.g. Engineering Physics -> Physics).